How Can AI Augment Access to Justice? Public Defenders' Perspectives on AI Adoption

-\textbf{Confidentiality.} LLMs and LLM-integrated services accessed through APIs present inherent security vulnerabilities~\cite{evertz2024whispers}.
+\item\textbf{Confidentiality.} LLMs and LLM-integrated services accessed through APIs present inherent security vulnerabilities~\cite{evertz2024whispers}.
 The centralized accumulation of vast amounts of data creates opportunities for adversaries to exploit techniques such as model inversion, membership inference, or extraction attacks to obtain sensitive information~\cite{RajivWeginwar2025MitigatingDL, feretzakis2024privacy, wu2024unveiling}.
 Another concern arises from the practice of many LLM providers using user records to retrain or fine-tune their models.
 For instance, OpenAI discloses that ChatGPT records may be used for further training~\cite{openai_privacy}.
-Given LLMs’ well-documented tendency to ``memorize'' data, this raises the risk of inadvertent storage and reproduction of sensitive information from training data~\cite{liu2023mitigating}.
-More fundamentally, data preserved by the AI or cloud service providers may fall outside attorney–client privilege or attorney work product, exposing them to disclosure upon civil subpoenas, criminal discovery orders, search warrants, or national security letters~\cite{privilege, cheong2024not}.
-Sam Altman also acknowledged this risk~\cite{samaltman_confidentiality}.
-As courts have treated search histories and emails as discoverable~\cite{smith, searchengine}, inputs and outputs on the third-party platforms risk being analogized to such correspondence, revealing facts unfavorable to clients or internal strategy-building.
+Given LLMs' tendency to ``memorize'' data, this raises the risk of inadvertent storage and reproduction of sensitive information from training data~\cite{liu2023mitigating}.
+Data preserved by the AI or cloud service providers may fall outside attorney–client privilege or attorney work product, exposing them to disclosure upon civil subpoenas, criminal discovery orders, search warrants, or national security letters~\cite{privilege, cheong2024not}. \end{itemize}